veerp22122000/Financial-Fraud-Detection-System-/README.md

 # Financial-Fraud-Detection-System <br/>

+Training data and test data are obtained from https://www.kaggle.com/datasets/chitwanmanchanda/fraudulent-transactions-data/data to local storage.<br/>
+The model is trained using Random Forest algorithm, achieving an accuracy of 99.94% and reducing false positives to 35.<br/>
+The model's features are engineered using a correlation matrix and Variance Inflation Factor (VIF).<br/>
+Log transformation is applied to normalize skewed data and outliers are detected and removed.<br/>

 ### What are the key factors that predict fraudulent customer?<br/>

 **1. Transaction Patterns:** Unusual transaction amounts, frequency, or merchant categories.<br/>